-FCC current probes are manufactured by FCC in the United States and authorized to be sold by EUTTEST.
-We can provide the authorization certificate for bidding and other operations, contact us for more information.
+This article mainly introduces the test use and calibration instructions of two FCC current probes (current injection and current monitoring).FCC current probes are manufactured by the U.S. FCC and authorized to be sold by EUTTEST agent products.
+We can provide authorization certificates for bidding and other operations, contact us for more information.
+For more information, please contact us.
+For specific product models, please click on the link below:

 FCC Current Probes All Models List|Price

-Current probes are categorized into injection probes and monitoring probes, and generally injection probes are used for CS conducted immunity testing;
+Current probes are divided intoInjection proberespond in singingmonitoring probeThe general injection probe is used for CS conducted immunity testing;

 Monitoring probe for cable bundle current method test, cable bundle in the standard test need to test all communication cables at the same time, as a rectification and troubleshooting can be used in the way of current probe + spectrometer/receiver to confirm the source of RF signal interference.